ripterdust/anon_chat/design/HLD.md

 By incorporating robust encryption techniques, this module plays a critical role in maintaining privacy and data security, ensuring that sensitive information is protected against unauthorized access or interception.

 ##### Key Generator
+The Key Generator method is a crucial component of the Encrypter module, responsible for generating a cryptographic key pair: a private key and a public key.
+This process is vital for ensuring secure communication within the application.

 ```mermaid
 flowchart